 A quick win is to pay off your credit card in small payments throughout the month, as opposed to just once a month when your bill arrives as this will improve your rating.
 This also relates to utility bills, phone bills and any additional household bills too- any overdue payments will be recorded on your account and instantly lower your credit score.

 It often confuses people that they can be penalised on their credit score for not having a credit card whatsoever.
 It’s good to have a credit card but it’s all about how you’re using it; keep your credit card usage at 30% or less and pay off your bills when they come in, even if it’s just the minimum amount.
 Consider closing down other, unused accounts you have and if you have multiple credit card balances, consolidate them with a personal loan.
 Over time your credit score will increase, although it’s important to note that after the initial credit check from a card provider, it will drop slightly (more info in point 4) – but don’t panic, this will go up.

 Every time you apply for credit (i.e. for a credit card, loan, new utility bills) your rating will dip slightly when a hard search is done on your accounts.
 Therefore, be conscious of how many you’re doing, as these checks take a year to be wiped from your record.
 Don’t apply for credit too frequently in a short space of time as this may make lenders feel that you’re overly reliant on credit and are high risk for them.

 5. Save for those big purchases

-When it comes to large purchases, instead of just sticking unusual, large amounts on your credit card or missing your credit card bills to afford them, think ahead and save regularly in a savings account for rainy days and purchases like this.
+When it comes to large purchases, instead of just sticking unusual, large amounts on your credit card or missing your credit card bills to afford them, think ahead and save regularly in a savings account for rainy days for big purchases such as new furniture for your new home.
 This way, the purchases can occur without affecting your credit rating.